 Fees, exchange, and other service charges are primarily comprised of debit and credit card income, fees from ATMs, merchant service activity, and other loan fees and service charges.
-Fees, exchange, and other service charges increased by \$0.5 million or 4% in the first quarter of 2016 compared to the same period in 2015.
-This increase was primarily due to a \$0.3 million increase in commissions and fees related to growth in our credit card business.
-In addition, other loan fees increased by \$0.2 million.
+Fees, exchange, and other service charges increased by \$0.7 million or 5% in the third quarter of 2016 compared to the same period in 2015.
+This increase was primarily due to a \$0.4 million increase in debit card income due largely to increased transaction volume.
+Fees, exchange, and other service charges increased by \$1.9 million or 5% for the first nine months of 2016 compared to the same period in 2015.
+This increase was primarily due to a \$1.0 million increase in debit card income, a \$0.6 million increase in other loan fees, and a \$0.6 million increase in credit card commissions and fees.

-Net gains on sales of investment securities totaled \$11.2 million in the first quarter of 2016 compared to \$10.2 million during the same period in 2015.
-The net gain in the first quarter of 2016 was due to an \$11.2 million gain on the sale of 100,000 Visa Class B shares.
-The net gain in the first quarter of 2015 was primarily due to a \$10.1 million gain on the sale of 95,000 Visa Class B shares.
+Net losses on sales of investment securities totaled \$0.3 million in the third quarter of 2016 compared to a net gain of less than \$0.1 million during the same period in 2015.
+The net loss in the current quarter was due to quarterly fees paid to the counterparties of our prior Visa Class B share sale transactions.
+Net gains on sales of investment securities totaled \$10.5 million for the first nine months of 2016 compared to \$10.3 million during the same period in 2015.
+The net gain in 2016 was due to an \$11.2 million gain on the sale of 100,000 Visa Class B shares during the first quarter of 2016.
+The net gain in 2015 was primarily due to a \$10.1 million gain on the sale of 95,000 Visa Class B shares during the first quarter of 2015.
 We received these Class B shares in 2008 as part of Visa's initial public offering.
 These shares are transferable only under limited circumstances until they can be converted into the publicly traded Class A shares.
 This conversion will not occur until the settlement of certain litigation which is indemnified by Visa members such as the Company.
 Visa funded an escrow account from its initial public offering to settle these litigation claims.
-Should this escrow account not be sufficient to cover these litigation claims, Visa is entitled to fund additional amounts to the escrow account by reducing each member bank's Class B conversion ratio to unrestricted Class A shares.
+Should this escrow account be insufficient to cover these litigation claims, Visa is entitled to fund additional amounts to the escrow account by reducing each member bank's Class B conversion ratio to unrestricted Class A shares.
 Concurrent with the sale of these Visa Class B shares, we entered into an agreement with the buyer that requires payment to the buyer in the event Visa further reduces the conversion ratio.
-Based on the existing transfer restriction and the uncertainty of the covered litigation, the remaining 188,714 Visa Class B shares (311,057 Class A equivalent shares) that we own are carried at a zero cost basis.
+Based on the existing transfer restriction and the uncertainty of the covered litigation, the remaining 184,814 Visa Class B shares (304,629 Class A equivalent shares) that we own are carried at a zero cost basis.
+We also contributed to the Bank of Hawaii Foundation 3,900 and 4,500 Visa Class B shares during the third quarters of 2016 and 2015, respectively.
+For the first nine months of 2016 and 2015, we contributed 3,900 and 13,800 Visa Class B shares, respectively, to the Bank of Hawaii Foundation.